beingamit4197/react-flex-box/README.md

 The `Grid` component is a container for rows and columns.

+**Props:**

+- `children`: The content of the grid.
+- `fluid`: If true, the grid will take up the full width of its container.
+- `className`: Additional CSS classes to apply to the grid.

 ### Row

 The `Row` component is a flex container for columns.